Introduction to Git Cherry-Picking

 git cherry-pick <commit-hash>

-Using Git Cherry-Pick in a Python Script
+Using Git Cherry Pick in a Python Script

-Python Script for Automating Git Cherry-Pick
+Python script for automating Git cherry-picking.

 import subprocess